Go to Reviews.org AU Edition

 Xfinity Mobile customer service

 Mobile is a relatively new service from Xfinity, so there wasn't much data out there regarding their customer service until recently.
-But according to the American Customer Satisfaction Index (ACSI) Wireless Service and Cellular Telephone Report for 2019–2020, Xfinity Mobile debuted at the top of the list for full-service MVNOs.
+But according to the American Customer Satisfaction Index (ACSI) Wireless Service and Cellular Telephone Report for 2021–2022, Xfinity Mobile debuted as second-best on the list for full-service MVNOs.

-That's a pretty glowing review for Xfinity Mobile's customer service and its app.
+Tying with Cricket Wireless and one point behind Optimum Mobile, Xfinity Mobile's satisfaction score comes in at 76.
+That's a pretty decent score for Xfinity Mobile's customer service and its app.

 Recap: Is Xfinity Mobile good?

 There’s just one adjective to describe Xfinity Mobile service: unique.
 Because of its bundle-only model, plan structure, and rock-bottom prices, it really is like no other mobile carrier.
-Here's a quick rundown of what we found in our review of Xfinity Mobile.
+Here's a quick rundown of what we found in our Xfinity Mobile review.

-- Plans: There are only two types of plans: Unlimited and By the Gig.
+• Plans: There are only two types of plans: Unlimited and By the Gig.
 Unlimited is cheap compared to other carriers, but comes with more restrictions than we’d like.
 By the Gig, though, is great for people who don’t need much data.
+Make sure to get on an Xfinity family plan to reduce your monthly cost even more.

-- Customer service: Xfinity Mobile offers the best customer service and a best-in-class app for full-service MVNOs.
+• Customer service: Xfinity Mobile offers the top customer service and a best-in-class app for full-service MVNOs.

 If you're reading to plunge deeper into the Comcast universe with Xfinity Mobile, you can sign up easily online.